 Cisco said it.
 Microsoft said it.
 Google Cloud said it.
 VMware said it before Broadcom killed the messenger.
 “Outcomes” was the most overused word in the channel in 2025.

-Here's a test.
-Next time your vendor rep uses the word "outcomes" in a conversation, ask them to define it for your specific deal.
+Here’s a test.
+Next time your vendor rep uses the word “outcomes” in a conversation, ask them to define it for your specific deal.
 One sentence.
 No jargon.
-If they can't do it without saying "value," "journey," or "transformation," the program isn't outcomes-based.
-It's rebates with new branding.
+If they can’t do it without saying “value,” “journey,” or “transformation,” the program isn’t outcomes-based.
+It’s rebates with new branding.
+(For what real comp plan changes look like, check out how carriers are restructuring commissions.)

 Words matter in this industry because they end up in contracts.
-If "outcomes" is going to mean something, someone needs to define it.
+If “outcomes” is going to mean something, someone needs to define it.
 Until then, read the comp plan.
-The math doesn't lie, even when the language does.
+The math doesn’t lie, even when the language does.
+If you’re new to how channel economics actually work, start with how channel partners make money.